BVibhu/Design-and-Analysis-of-Algorithm-B.SC-Hons-CS/README.md

 # Design and Analysis of Algorithms
+### All these practicals were done to understand the core concepts of the subject, the practicals done and the theory covered are mentioned below.

 ## Practicals:

 1. i.
 Implement Insertion Sort (The program should report the number of comparisons)